sohail19go27/BeyondChats/README.md

 ## 📌 Project Overviews:

-The goal of this project is to develop chats from articles and alls etcs.
+The goal of this project is to develop chats from articles and all excetra.

 Scrape the oldest blog articles from BeyondChat websites sand it source.